FileFormatInfo/fflint/docs/index.md

 See [files](/files.html) for how to specify the files to check.

-See [flags](/flags.html) for options that work on multiple file formats, as well as how to specify complicated options.
+See [flags](/flags.html) for global flags that apply to multiple file formats, as well as details for complicated flag types.